Minister denies aged care sector in crisis

-The aged care services minister has denied the sector is in crisis despite thousands of cases in residential facilities and reports of widespread under-staffing.
+The Aged Care Services Minister has denied the sector is in crisis, despite thousands of COVID cases in residential facilities and reports of widespread understaffing.

-Richard Colbeck says he doesn’t deny the circumstances are extremely difficult but the infection rate — around 0.6 per cent — was the same as last year despite Omicron’s virulence.
+Richard Colbeck said he didn’t deny that circumstances were extremely difficult in the sector.

+But he said the coronavirus infection rate – about 0.6 per cent – was the same as last year, despite Omicron’s virulence.

 “The sector is performing extremely well despite the difficulties of the Omicron wave,” Senator Colbeck told a parliamentary COVID committee on Wednesday.